 The University employee, or their designee, charged with coordinating the University’s efforts to comply with the University’s responsibilities under Title IX.
 The Coordinator will ensure the University notifies applicants for admission and employment, students, parents or legal guardians of elementary and secondary school students, and employees of the name and title, office address, electronic mailing address, and telephone number of the employee designated as the Title IX Coordinator.
 Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator at titleix.uncg.edu or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
 Such a report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address, or by mail to the office address, listed for the Title IX Coordinator.
 Such coordination may include delegating reporting and response tasks to appropriate University designees such as the Title IX Investigator and Dean of Students Office.

-The University urges anyone who becomes aware of an incident of Sexual Harassment to report the incident immediately.
-The University offers a wide range of resources and reporting options for all students and employees to provide support and guidance in response to any incident of Sexual Harassment.
+The University urges anyone who becomes aware of an incident of Sex Discrimination or Sexual Harassment to report the incident immediately.
+The University offers a wide range of resources and reporting options for all students and employees to provide support and guidance in response to any incident of Sex Discrimination or Sexual Harassment.
 Each of the following reporting options have been trained to support complainants in understanding, assessing, and pursuing their options for support and resolution:

 By contacting the University’s Title IX Coordinator by telephone, email, or in person during regular office hours on the second floor of the Elliott University Center.
 See titleix.uncg.edu for up-to-date contact information.